 To waive out of UC SHIP, you must submit a request on-line during the open waiver periods and by the posted deadlines as shown below.
 If approved, the waiver is in effect for the current term and the remainder of the academic year.
 A new waiver request must be submitted at the beginning of each academic year.
 If a waiver deadline is missed, then the student will have dual health insurance coverage for the term and must wait until the waiver period opens for the succeeding term to apply for the waiver.
 For information regarding dual coverage and coordination of benefits, please refer to the Dual Health Insurance Coverage and Coordination of Benefits section below.
 The UC SHIP waiver and enrollment processes are managed by Academic Health Plans (AHP) on behalf of the University of California.

 Please follow the link below to view the UC SHIP waiver criteria.
 To satisfy UC's health insurance requirement for registered students, your health insurance plan must meet all of these criteria.
-Note that all plans must provide unrestricted access to an in-network hospital, primary care provider and mental health provider within a reasonable distance of the UC Irvine campus or the student’s place of residence while attending school either via remote learning or on-campus.
-Although there will be no specific distance requirement in the Fall 2021 waiver application, it is expected that students will have providers that are within 50 miles of campus or their place of residence to ensure access to care.
+Note that all plans must provide unrestricted access to an in-network hospital, primary care provider and mental health provider within 50 miles of the UC Irvine campus or the student’s place of residence while attending school either via remote learning or on-campus.
 This requirement applies to all plan types, including Covered California plans.
 Travel plans will not qualify to be used to waive participation in UC SHIP.